Our five policy asks to fix the digital divide and ensure digital opportunities for all

 1. Lead with vision

-2. Make public services work for everyone
+2. Deliver online public services that work for everyone

 3. End the postcode lottery